-3.5.9 SGP (set global parameter)
+3.6.9 SGP (set global parameter)

 With this command most of the module specific parameters not directly related to motion control can be specified and the TMCL user variables can be changed.
 Global parameters are related to the host interface, peripherals or application specific variables.
 The different groups of these parameters are organized in banks to allow a larger total number for future products.
 Currently, only bank 0 and 1 are used for global parameters, and bank 2 is used for user variables.
+Bank 3 is used for interrupt configuration.